poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 Now that we have our test case passing, let's analyze how our design impacts the testing approach:

-- We introduced the [Mockito](https://site.mockito.org/) framework in order to be able to create a fake instance of `TodoHttpClient` and that adds a lot of complexity.
+- We introduced the [Mockito](https://site.mockito.org/) framework to be able to create a fake instance of `TodoHttpClient`, and that adds much complexity.
 - We have to prepare our instance of `TodoHttpClient` to fake the return of an empty list when calling the `getAll()` method, now our unit test also contains implementation details about the `TodoHttpClient`.
-- Additionally, since `TodoHttpClient` is a concrete class we cannot change the implementation to call a DB instead without having to change the `TodoView` class as well, and we would need to rewrite the unit tests even when they should be isolated of this implementation detail.
+- Additionally, since `TodoHttpClient` is a concrete class, we cannot change the implementation to call a DB instead without having to change the `TodoView` class as well, and we would need to rewrite the unit tests even when they should isolate this implementation detail.

 ## Let's improve our design
 ![VideoLearning](https://cchacin.github.io/public/images/dependency-injection-in-java/VideoLearning.png)

-One thing that we can do in order to decouple our classes is to introduce an interface since the Java language is always a good thing to rely on abstractions instead of relying on actual implementations.
+One thing that we can do to decouple our classes is to introduce an interface since the Java language is always a good thing to rely on abstractions instead of relying on actual implementations.

 Let's put an interface between `TodoView` and `TodoHttpClient`: